Captain Eric Nave

 In August 1930, Nave’s commission in the RAN ended on his transfer to the RN.
 In 1937, Nave would once again cross the globe, this time as Head of Cryptanalysis at the Far East Combined Bureau (FECB) based in Hong Kong.

-Returning to Australia in 1940, Nave was the perfect man to advise and support the formation of an Australian Sigint organisation (the Special Intelligence Bureau – SIB) and to train new code-breakers.
+Returning to Australia in 1940, Nave advised on, and supported the formation of an Australian Sigint organisation (the Special Intelligence Bureau – SIB) and trained new code-breakers.

 Nave was appointed as an officer of the Order of the British Empire (OBE) in 1972, and died on 23 June 1993, aged 94.